 Compote can be served warm, straight after cooking, or chilled.
 It is delicious by the spoonful but you can enjoy it in a variety of ways.

 - Stir through some yoghurt, oatmeal, cottage cheese or ice-cream

-- Top pancakes, waffles or french toast.
+- Top pancakes, waffles, french toast or chia pudding

 - Use in baking and desserts

 - Added to cheese platters

 Fruit compote is great for babies.
 Mash the fruit to the consistency your baby is used to and serve with yoghurt or swirled in their oatmeal.

 - REFRIGERATE: You can store this fruit compote in an airtight container and refrigerate it for up to two days.

 - FREEZE: Transfer compote to freezer-safe containers and freeze for up to two months.
 Alternatively, you can freeze the compote in ice cube trays and once frozen transfer the cubes to a ziplock bag and freeze for up to two months.

 A coulis is made from fruit that is pureed and then strained, it is very smooth.
 Compote is made from whole fruit or chunks of fruit to produce a chunky sauce.